Higher Standards Tutorial, Inc.

 Should I elect to take the optional essay?

 For the SAT, this option stopped mattering beginning in July 2021, as the essay portion of the SAT has been discontinued except as an elective for a few individual high schools that offer extra school-specific SAT testing dates.
-On the other hand, the ACT organization has not indicated any plan to discontinue the essay portion.
-Only a few colleges in the United States continue to require the ACT exam, but numerous colleges and universities still recommend it.
+On the other hand, the ACT organization has not indicated any plan to discontinue the OPTIONAL essay portion.
+Only a few colleges in the United States continue to require the ACT essay (dubbed the "writing section"), but numerous colleges and universities still recommend it.
 Check with each and every college to which you are considering applying.
-If any require the test, then you should take the ACT exam WITH essay each and every time you sit for the exam.
+If any require the essay section, then you should take the ACT exam WITH essay each and every time you sit for the exam.
 If some of the colleges to which you are applying recommend the exam but do not require it, you should complete a couple of ACT essays and have them evaluated...if you are scoring well on them, it will enhance your application to take the test with essay; however, if you are scoring weakly on them, you would be better served to take the test without the essay.
 Note that since the essay appears at the end of the test and is a separate score that is NOT included in the overall ACT score calculation, completing the essay section will not hurt your performance on the short answer sections that determine your main score.

 How important is it to take an SAT/ACT prep course?